 - If you shower with lake water, keep showers brief because breathing toxins in shower mist could cause health issues.

 - Do not swim, water ski, or boat in areas where algae are visible (e.g., pea soup, floating mats, scum layers, etc.), where water is discolored, or where musty odors are present.
-A rule of thumb is: if you are looking into the water that is six feet deep and you cannot see the bottom, don’t go in.

 - Because algal scums along the shoreline have the highest concentrations of toxins, do not let children play in water that is discolored, where you see mats of algal material, foam, or where musty odors are present.
 Do not allow pets or livestock swim or drink water from these areas.

 - Rinse off with fresh water and soap if available, as soon as practical if exposed to water that has dense algae present.
 This will reduce skin exposure for humans and pets.

 Can you tell me about a specific lake?

 Lakes at risk of having an algal bloom.
 Any lake can have an algal bloom.
 Fortunately the majority of Maine lakes are not known to support blooms.
 Lakes that may be at risk of having an algal bloom are listed in this table.
 The frequency of annual blooms and the risk of future blooms is included.